mikex86/scicore/thesis/thesis.md

 ```
 ### Optimization
 After computing gradients, we can implement first-order optimization algorithms, such as stochastic gradient descent to update the parameters of the model in direction of the negative gradient.
-We can implement a simple `SGD´ optimizer as follows:
+We can implement a simple `SGD` optimizer as follows:

 ```java
 public class Sgd implements IOptimizer {